ETHZ-INS/epiwraps/README.md

 The `callPeaks` function offers a R-based implementation of the general strategy used by MACS2 (Zhang et al., Genome Biology 2008).
-The function is still under development, especially with respect to single-end reads, where some optimization might still be needed.
-For paired-end reads, the results are nearly identical with those of MACS2, with two main differences: 1) the p-values are more conservative (and arguably more calibrated) and 2) because the implementation does not rely on sliding windows, with default settings the peaks are narrower.
+The function is still under heavy development, especially with respect to single-end reads, and its usage is not currently recommended.
+Key differences with respect to MACS are that: 1) the p-values are more conservative (and arguably more calibrated) and 2) because the implementation does not rely on sliding windows, with default settings the peaks are narrower.